- 1. Putting World-Class Expertise in Brain and Head Injuries to Work for You

 During a TBI, brain tissues and nerves can suffer microtrauma that is difficult to detect but can cause severe symptoms.
 Proving the connection between your symptoms and brain trauma can be challenging.
 MRI and CT scans don’t always show the level of detail necessary to document axonal damage and tiny brain bleeds.
 This can lead to delays in a TBI diagnosis and denial of insurance claims.

 TBI is a broad term that covers a wide variety of injuries, from minor concussions to injuries that can leave a person in a vegetative state.
 Common types of traumatic brain injuries include:

-- Concussions: Sometimes called mild TBIs (mTBI), these common injuries occur when your brain is suddenly jolted or shaken.
+Sometimes called mild TBIs (mTBI), these common injuries occur when your brain is suddenly jolted or shaken.
 They can cause headaches, ringing in the ears, confusion, memory loss, and other symptoms.
-While many people recover after a single concussion, concussions can also lead to conditions like post-concussion syndrome and chronic traumatic encephalopathy.
+While many people recover after a single concussion, concussions can also lead to long-term conditions like post-concussion syndrome and chronic traumatic encephalopathy.
 Do not be misled by the word “mild” in mild TBI—a concussion can sometimes be very serious injuries.

 Do I Have a Traumatic Brain Injury?

 If you or a loved one suffered serious injuries during a car crash, fall, workplace accident, or another incident, it’s essential to seek immediate medical care, even if you only have “minor” symptoms (like a dull headache).
 Sometimes, these seemingly mild symptoms are warning signs of a severe, catastrophic injury.

 - Loss of consciousness

 - Slurred speech or problems finding the right words

 - A metallic or bad taste in your mouth